 A Guide to Fitzgerald River National Park

-Located six hours from Perth between Albany and Esperance, Fitzgerald River National Park is one of the best parks in the state thanks to its amazing beaches, unique flora, stunning coastline and jagged peaks.
+Located six hours from Perth between Albany and Esperance, Fitzgerald River National Park is one of the best national parks in the state thanks to its amazing beaches, unique flora, stunning coastline and jagged peaks.
 With over 20% of Western Australia's flora species, this biodiversity hotspot is a hidden treasure along the southern coastline with a great opportunity during the whale season to see them frolicking off the coast.

 Split into two parts, east and west, the park offers some fantastic facilities that can be utilised to stay within the park or you can stay at one of the many towns bordering the park.
 A road trip to Fitzgerald River will never disappoint and the scenery there will amaze you.